 - Uncontrollable muscle spasms

 However, there are a few Australian spiders that can cause bites resulting in hospital care.
-They include the funnel-web, the mouse, the red-back and the white-tailed spiders.
-Babies, young children, the elderly and people with an existing heart conditions are at great risk to these spider bite.
+They include the funnel-web, the mouse, the red-back, and the white-tailed spiders.
+Babies, young children, the elderly, and people with existing heart conditions are at great risk of these spider bites.
 Some people also experience allergic reactions to certain venoms and this requires immediate medical treatment.
 If in doubt, see your doctor, go to the emergency department of your nearest hospital or dial triple zero (000) to call an ambulance.

-Antivenoms are available for the treatment of red-back and funnel-web spider bite.
+Antivenoms are available for the treatment of red-back and the funnel-web spider bites.